coalesceio/Dynamic-Table-Nodes/README.md

   * Date and Time column
 * **Timestamp or sequence:** The timestamp column name needs to be specified if Datetime column is chosen for Record versioning.
 * **Date/Timestamp Columns:** Date column,time column, and sort order of the columns to be specified if Date column and Time column is chosen for Record versioning.

+<h3 id="dynamic-iceberg-table-options">Dynamic Iceberg Options</h3>

+* **Snowflake EXTERNAL VOLUME name**: Specifies the identifier (name) for the external volume where the Iceberg table stores its metadata files and data in Parquet format.
+[External volume](https://docs.snowflake.com/sql-reference/sql/create-external-volume) needs to be created in snowflake as a prerequisite.
+* **Base location name**: The path to a directory where Snowflake can write data and metadata files for the table.
+Specify a relative path from the table’s EXTERNAL_VOLUME location.

 ![Record versioning](https://github.com/coalesceio/Dynamic-Table-Nodes/assets/7216836/f45665a6-0f91-4138-ad34-ba4d919f1e73)